web blazonry web development scripts and tutorials

 • App needs web hosting that allows editing of .htaccess file.
 The readme says log into your server and edit your .htaccess file as follows...
 Sounds innocent enough. .htaccess files allow the user to make configuration changes to the server on a per-directory basis when the user does not have root access on the server system.
 However, some web hosting companies have the Apache directive set to ignore .htaccess files (AllowOverride is set to None).
 Web hosting companies have valid reasons for doing so.
 Performance and security suffer when it is allowed.
 (Details in the official Apache docs.)

 • Libraries, toolkits and special settings must be compiled into PHP by web hosting company.
-The readme states:
+From an actual readme.txt:

 Compile PHP with special options to get mssql and fdf support in php under apache.
 First, you’ll need to download the FDF toolkit from Adobe and the freetds libraries for mssql support.
 To compile, use these settings...

-• Application requires permissions not granted by shared web hosting: An interesting experience with server settings from someone who signed up for his first web hosting.
-Excerpt from his web hosting story:
+• Application requires permissions not granted by shared web hosting: Here is an excerpt of a blog post written by someone who signed up for his first web hosting.
+(Unfortunately, the link to the full post is no longer valid and I removed it.)

 Then here came the trouble.
 The web service I have now only includes FTP, PHP/perl, Blog, and other common tools.
 They are preset and I have no right to change any settings.
 I can get ssh/shell access if I am willing to fax them a photo ID.
 But I would rather forsake that right.